LArSoft/larsoft.github.io/wiki/Installation_procedures.md

-Installation procedures(#Installation-procedures)
+Installation procedures
 ====================================================

 Each release of LArSoft has a release page on [SciSoft](http://scisoft.fnal.gov/scisoft/bundles/larsoft/)

 -   http://scisoft.fnal.gov/scisoft/bundles/larsoft/<version>/larsoft-<version>.html

-Installing a binary distribution(#Installing-a-binary-distribution)
+Installing a binary distribution
 ----------------------------------------------------------------------

 The pull script, pullProducts, will pull any release of larsoft.\